-CBP representatives told Ms. Harmon that restoration activities will use heavy equipment; the possibility of using hand crews for planting or removing vehicle tracks was not entertained.
+CBP representatives told Ms. Harmon that restoration activities will use heavy equipment; the possibility of using hand crews for planting or removing vehicle tracks was not entertained for maintaining wilderness character.
+The Department of Customs and Border Patrol has shirked a duty to adequately consider the environmental consequences of its actions or collaborate with a wider public familiar with the local geography.